History of the Baltimore Orioles: 2012–2014 "Buckle Up, We won't stop."

-Duquette wasted no time in overhauling the Orioles roster, especially the MLB-worst pitching staff.
-He traded fan favorite Jeremy Guthrie to the Colorado Rockies in exchange for Jason Hammel.
+Duquette wasted no time in overhauling the Orioles roster, especially the pitching staff.
+He traded Guthrie to the Colorado Rockies in exchange for Jason Hammel.
 He brought in new free agent starting pitcher Wei-Yin Chen from the Nippon Professional Baseball league, and Miguel González was signed as a minor league free agent.
-Nate McLouth was signed to a minor league deal in June 2012 and would prove to make a significant impact down the stretch.
-This year also marked the debut of the much hyped prospect Manny Machado.
+Nate McLouth was signed to a minor league deal in June 2012 and made a significant impact down the stretch.
+2012 year also marked the debut of the much hyped prospect Manny Machado.

 The Orioles won 93 games in 2012 (after winning 69 in the previous year) thanks in large part to a 29–9 record in one-run games, and a 16–2 record in extra inning games.
 The difference between this Orioles bullpen and bullpens past was like night and day, led by Jim Johnson and his 51 saves.
-He finished with a 2.49 ERA that season with Darren O'Day, Luis Ayala, Pedro Strop, and Troy Patton all finishing as well with ERAs under 3.00.
+He finished with a 2.49 earned run average, with Darren O'Day, Luis Ayala, Pedro Strop, and Troy Patton all finishing as well with earned run averages under 3.00.
 Experts were amazed as the team continued to outperform expectations, but regression never came that year.
-They battled with the New York Yankees for first place in the AL East up until September, and would earn their first playoff berth in 15 years by winning the second wildcard spot in the American League.
+They battled with the New York Yankees for first place in the AL East until September, and earned their first playoff berth in 15 years by winning the second wild-card spot in the American League.

-In the 'sudden death' wildcard game against the Texas Rangers, Joe Saunders (acquired in August of that year in exchange for Matt Lindstrom) defeated Yu Darvish to help the Orioles advance to the divisional round, where they faced a familiar opponent, the Yankees.
-The Orioles forced the series to go five games (losing games 1 and 3 of the series, while winning 2 and 4), but CC Sabathia outpitched the Orioles Jason Hammel in Game 5 and the Orioles were eliminated from the playoffs.
+In the 'sudden death' wild-card game against the Texas Rangers, Joe Saunders (acquired in August of that year in exchange for Matt Lindstrom) defeated Yu Darvish, and the Orioles advance to the divisional round, where they faced a familiar opponent, the Yankees.
+The Orioles forced the series to go five games (losing games 1 and 3 of the series, while winning 2 and 4), but CC Sabathia outpitched the Orioles' Jason Hammel in Game 5 and the Orioles were eliminated from the playoffs.